Emergency / Natural Disaster Response

 - 2016 Clarke answers the call to respond to the U.S. Zika outbreak in Miami-Dade County and works for more than 12 weeks with the Miami-Dade Mosquito Control Department to perform over 250,000 door-to-door inspections, support resident education and public relations, and complete ground and aerial control treatments to eradicate local transmissions of Zika.

 - 2017 Hurricanes Harvey and Irma hit Texas and Florida within weeks of each other.
 Clarke responds within days to both disaster zones with teams, supplies and equipment, and delivers treatment in September to both states totaling nearly 4 million acres.
 Clarke is also on the ground in Brownsville, Texas for over six weeks, supporting the high-risk community with a robust Zika prevention program to protect public health.

 - 2018 Clarke mobilizes a team to North Carolina in the aftermath of Hurricane Florence to perform ground ULV treatments and provide critical product and equipment to affected counties.

-- 2019 Persistently high levels of Eastern Equine Encephalitis (EEE) plague several states across the U.S. Clarke partners with the states of Massachusetts, Rhode Island and Michigan to support multiple aerial applications across the peak months of the outbreak, ultimately treating more than 2.7 million acres across those three states.
+- 2019 Persistently high levels of Eastern Equine Encephalitis (EEE) plague several states across the US.
+Clarke partners with the states of Massachusetts, Rhode Island and Michigan to support multiple aerial applications during the peak months of the outbreak, ultimately treating more than 2.7 million acres across those three states.

 We're here to help.
 Send us a message or use our ‘Find a Rep’ tool to find a representative in your area to discuss contingency planning options.